Sowing Wildflower Seed Onto Grass

 You'll more often than not have a better chance of establishing a wildflower meadow area if you start from scratch.
 On the other hand sometimes - if the lawn has been converted from old pasture, for example - people are amazed by the wildflowers which appear if they just leave it unmown over the summer.

-That's not to say it's ALWAYS impossible to successfully oversow, but that depends on several things.
+It's not ALWAYS impossible to successfully oversow if you take that route, but that depends on several things.

 If you have fertile soil, over time grasses or - if not managed - pernicious weeds - will overwhelm the wildflowers you are trying to establish.
 Even if you start with bare earth it's a problem, so if the grass is already there it's doubly difficult.
 It's not that wildflowers don't like fertile soils; they just don't respond to higher nutrient levels in the same way that grass or plants like dock or nettle will do.

 Grass is so successful because it grows fast and has a tendency to thatch, blocking out any competition.
 Some grasses are particularly thuggish.
 Particular favourites of lawn mixes are cultivars of Lolium perenne, Perennial rye grass.

 If you're looking at a sea of these kind of spikelets in summer, then forget converting your lawn to a wildflower meadow!
 No amount of careful preparation or parasitic plants (see below) is going to work, I'm afraid.
 You may have some initial success, but within a couple of years you'll be looking at a lot of ryegrass again.
 There are other aggressive coarser grasses too, but PRG is the main offender as cultivars are always an important constituent of lawn or grazing mixes.

 On the other hand, when you have a careful look at your grass you may be pleasantly surprised.
 People often find that they have a range of wildflowers they haven't noticed, or which just haven't had a chance to get going.
 Following the advice below will help them do so.

 So, you have a promising site with what looks like fine grasses.
 What do you do to prepare it for overseeding with a wildflower seed mix?